 Advertising Standards Canada (Ad Standards) is pleased to continue its support of the Digital Advertising Alliance of Canada (DAAC) and the AdChoices Program (AdChoices).
-This is our seventh annual AdChoices Accountability Program Compliance Report.
+This is our eighth annual AdChoices Accountability Program Compliance Report.

 AdChoices arose from the industry's recognition that it is best positioned to understand and address the implications of advertising technology on consumer privacy, and to develop solutions to address consumer privacy concerns.
-The companies participating in AdChoices (Participants) have agreed to abide by the DAAC's Self-Regulatory Principles for Online Behavioural Advertising (the Principles) to help ensure that consumers are adequately informed of the collection and use of data for interest-based advertising (IBA) purposes, and that they can exercise choice regarding this collection and use.
+The companies participating in AdChoices (Participants) have agreed to abide by the DAAC's Self-Regulatory Principles (the Principles).
+For compliance throughout 2022, the applicable Principles were the DAAC's Self-Regulatory Principles for Online Behavioural Advertising.
+These Principles help ensure that consumers are adequately informed of the collection and use of data for Interest-Based Advertising (IBA) purposes, and that they can exercise choice regarding this collection and use.
+New Principles (the Self-Regulatory Principles for Interest-Based Advertising) were adopted in October 2022 and will be used for monitoring compliance beginning in January 2023.
+These updated Principles are available at youradchoices.ca/en/principles.

-Ad Standards works at an arms-length from the DAAC to independently monitor the compliance of Participants with the Principles.
-Following the implementation of process improvements across the past two years, Ad Standards now monitors and reports upon the compliance of all Participants annually, following the completion of their onboarding into the program.
-We also continue to respond to questions and complaints from the public about IBA-related activities.
+Ad Standards works at an arms-length from the DAAC to independently monitor the compliance of Participants with the Principles, and we report on the compliance of all Participants annually.
+Ad Standards also continues to respond to questions and complaints from the public about IBA-related activities.

-Substantial compliance among Participants remained high in 2021.
-We note the prevailing receptiveness of Participants to Ad Standards' suggestions and direction towards improvement in their IBA practices in the spirit of the Principles.
+Substantial compliance among Participants remained high in 2022, and in fact increased as a percentage of the Participants.
+We note the prevailing receptiveness of Participants to Ad Standards' suggestions and direction toward improvement in their IBA practices in the spirit of the Principles.
 This report provides the results of Ad Standards' monitoring efforts of Participant compliance on both website and mobile properties.
 It also reports upon the consumer complaints received by Ad Standards related to IBA.